Information Retrieval and

 Homework #3 : Relevance Feedback and Query Expansion

-Implement a language modeling (LM) based retrieval model, e.g., unigram, PLSA, LDA and WTM, among others (select just one model to implement).
-You have to use the following set of queries (16 short queries) to evaluate your method; they are the short versions of the original queries employed in Homework #2 and therefore share the same query-document relevance information that was used in Homework #1 and #2.
-You will obtain a higher score if you have also performed reference feedback and query expansion, in conjunction with your LM-based retrieval model.
+Alternatively, you may use the following set of queries (16 short queries) to evaluate your method; it consists the short versions of the original queries employed in Homework #2 and therefore shares the same query-document relevance information that was used in Homework #1 and #2.